 The absent voter ballot envelopes will have a new look, redesigned to meet USPS standards beginning in 2020.
 You will receive this new blue envelope containing your absentee ballot starting with the March 2020 Presidential Primary.

 Permanent Absent Voter List

 Residents registered to vote in the City of Ishpeming can add their names to the permanent absentee voter list.
 Prior to each election, every person on the list will receive an application for an absent voter ballot.
 To be added to the list, send an email to firstname.lastname@example.org and include your name and address.

 To view sample ballots and other information

 To view a sample ballot for upcoming elections please click the link below.
 Under Michigan Voter Information Center click on “View your Sample Ballot for the upcoming election”.
-Then enter Marquette County; Ishpeming City; and then either Precinct 1 – Birchview School, 663 Poplar Street or Precinct 2 – Ishpeming Senior Center, 320 S. Pine Street.
+Then enter Marquette County; Ishpeming City; and then either Precinct 1 – Birchview School, 663 Poplar Street or Precinct 2 – KD Hall-S. John’s Church, 325 S. Pine Street.